Leftwing party opposed to mining project wins Greenland vote - RFI

 Nuuk (AFP)

-A left-wing environmentalist party opposed to a controversial mining project won a clear victory in Greenland's parliamentary election, according to results released Wednesday.
+A left-wing environmentalist party opposed to a controversial mining project won a clear victory in Greenland's parliamentary election, results released Wednesday showed.

 With 36.6 percent of the vote, Inuit Ataqatigiit (IA) was ahead of Siumut, a social democratic party that has dominated politics in the Danish territory since it gained autonomy in 1979.

-"Thank you to the people who trusted us to work with the people in the centre for the next four years," IA leader Mute Egede said on KNR public television after the results were announced.
+Speaking to KNR early Wednesday, he said: "I may be young, but that is also my strength."

+After a victory in 2009, this is only the second time the party has dethroned Siumut as the largest party in Greenland, a vast territory with a population of only 56,000, of which some 41,000 are eligible to vote.

-IA, which was previously in opposition, is expected to grab 12 out of the 31 seats in the Inatsisartut, the local parliament, up from eight currently.
+IA, which was previously in opposition, is expected to grab 12 of the 31 seats in the Inatsisartut, the local parliament, up from eight in the outgoing body.

-But without an absolute majority, the most likely scenario is that IA joins forces with smaller parties to form a coalition.
+But without an absolute majority, the most likely scenario is that IA will join forces with smaller parties to form a coalition.

+Egede told public broadcaster KNR he would immediately start discussions to "explore different forms of cooperation" before forming a coalition government.

-Siumut, which headed the outgoing government, was partly weakened by internal struggles.
+Siumut, which headed the outgoing government, has been partly weakened by internal struggles over the last few years.
 It gained 29.4 percent of the vote, still two percentage points higher than its results in the 2018 election.

-The dividing line between the two parties was whether to authorise a controversial giant rare earth and uranium mining project, which is currently the subject of public hearings.
+The dividing line between the two parties was whether to authorise a controversial giant rare earth and uranium mining project, currently the subject of public hearings.

 The Kuannersuit deposit, in the island's south, is considered one of the world's richest in uranium and rare earth minerals -- a group of 17 metals used as components in everything from smartphones to electric cars and weapons.